softcover/softcover_book/chapters/getting_started.md

 ### Installing Softcover
 \label{sec:installing_softcover}

 The Softcover system is open-source software, distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
-The \softcover\ gem currently works with OS X and Linux, and we're looking for people to help us adapt it to other OSes.
+The \softcover\ gem currently works with macOS and Linux, and we're looking for people to help us adapt it to other OSes.
 Join the [Softcover Google Group](https://groups.google.com/forum/#!forum/softcover-publishing) to be part of that effort.

 To get started with Softcover, first [install Ruby](https://www.ruby-lang.org/en/documentation/installation/) (1.9.3 or later) and [install RubyGems](http://railstutorial.org/book#sec-install_rubygems) if you don't have them already.
 Once you've done so, getting Softcover is usually a simple `gem install`:[^sudo_install]